JoinColony/colonyNetwork/docs/_Interface_IColonyNetwork.md

 ### `setMiningResolver`

-Set the resolver to be used by new instances of ReputationMiningCycle
+Set the resolver to be used by new instances of ReputationMiningCycle.

 **Parameters**